-Move selected to top also with Ctrl+T

-Invert selection also with Ctrl+S

-Copy selected rows to clipboard also with Ctrl+C

-Zoom map to the selected rows also with Ctrl+J - Pan map to the selected rows also with Ctrl+P - $\bullet$ Toggle editing mode to edit single values and to enable functionalities described below also with Ctrl+E - Delete selected features also with Ctrl+D - New Column for PostGIS layers and for OGR layers with GDAL version >= 1.6 also with Ctrl+W - Delete Column for PostGIS layers and for OGR layers with GDAL version >= 1.9 also with Ctrl+L - Open field calculator also with Ctrl+I
+Move selected to top also with Ctrl+T Invert selection also with Ctrl+S Copy selected rows to clipboard also with Ctrl+C Zoom map to the selected rows also with Ctrl+J Pan map to the selected rows also with Ctrl+P Toggle editing mode to edit single values and to enable functionalities described below also with Ctrl+E Delete selected features also with Ctrl+D New Column for PostGIS layers and for OGR layers with GDAL version >= 1.6 also with Ctrl+W Delete Column for PostGIS layers and for OGR layers with GDAL version >= 1.9 also with Ctrl+L

-Truc: Skip WKT geometry
+Tip: Skip WKT geometry

 If you want to use attribute data in external programs (such as Excel) use the $\bigcirc$ Copy selected rows to clipboard button.
-You can copy the information without vector geometries if you deactivate $Settings \rightarrow Options \rightarrow General$ tab $\bigcirc$ Copy geometry in WKT representation from attribute table.
+You can copy the information without vector geometries if you deactivate $Settings \to Options \to General$ tab $\bigcirc$ Copy geometry in WKT representation from attribute table.